zwallen/SLURM_Shotgun_Metagenomic_Pipeline/README.md

 This github repository houses a wrapper program (`SLURM_Shotgun_Metagenomic_Pipeline.sh`) for processing shotgun metagenomic sequences (derived from Illumina paired-end whole genome shotgun sequencing) to taxonomic (relative abundances and normalized abundance counts) and functional (gene and pathway) profiles on a high performance computing cluster using a SLURM scheduling system.
-The overall pipeline includes performing an intitial quality assessment on raw sequences using FastQC [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/], merging of paired-end reads using BBMerge [https://sourceforge.net/projects/bbmap/], adapter removal and quality trimming/filtering using BBDuk [https://sourceforge.net/projects/bbmap/], removal of host contaminant reads using Bowtie2 as implemented in KneadData [https://huttenhower.sph.harvard.edu/kneaddata/], and lastly taxonomic and functional profiling using MetaPhlAn/HUMAnN workflow [https://huttenhower.sph.harvard.edu/humann/].
+The overall pipeline includes performing an intitial quality assessment on raw sequences using FastQC [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/], merging of paired-end reads using BBMerge [https://sourceforge.net/projects/bbmap/] (optional), adapter removal and quality trimming/filtering using BBDuk [https://sourceforge.net/projects/bbmap/], removal of host contaminant reads using Bowtie2 as implemented in KneadData [https://huttenhower.sph.harvard.edu/kneaddata/], and lastly taxonomic and functional profiling using MetaPhlAn/HUMAnN workflow [https://huttenhower.sph.harvard.edu/humann/].
 A convenience script is also located in the repository that wraps GraPhlAn [https://huttenhower.sph.harvard.edu/graphlan/] for generating a cladogram of top most abundant clades detected by MetaPhlAn (`Create_Cladogram.sh`).

 The following gives an overview of the overall structure of the repository: